 Mix 2 cups of unsweetened shredded coconut with 1 cup of coconut milk in a food processor or by hand.

-Add 2 tbsp of virgin coconut oil and maple syrup or coconut nectar as a sweetener.
+Add 2 tbsp of virgin coconut oil and maple syrup or coconut nectar.

-Divide the coconut mixture into separate bowls and mix in the natural food coloring (1 tsp – 1 tbsp depending on the color intensity you want)
+Divide the coconut mixture into separate bowls and mix in the natural food coloring.
+You will need between 1 tsp – 1 tbsp depending on the color intensity you want.

 Roll little balls with your hands and put them in the freezer to set for a few hours.

 You can serve them straight from the freezer or let them sit at room temperature for half an hour if you like them softer.

-If you’re making a bigger batch, take out what you need and leave the rest of the unicorn coconut fruit bliss balls in the freezer for next time.
+If you’re making a bigger batch of unicorn sweetness, take out what you need and leave the rest of the coconut fruit bliss balls in the freezer for next time.

 You can also make these with a layer of homemade chocolate – see my recipe for pastel bounty balls.